 At the top of Constitution Hill, at the north end of the prom, you’ll find the world’s largest Camera Obscura, which provides a bird’s eye view of more than 1000 square miles, in a 360 degree sweep around Aberystwyth.
 The Camera Obscura is accessible via the Aberystwyth Cliff Railway.
-The longest cliff railway in Britain is a treat for all ages and offers superb views of the town, particularly the promenade’s famed starling murmurations, so keep your cameras handy.
+The longest cliff railway in Britain is a treat for all ages and offers superb views of the town, particularly the promenade’s famed autumn and winter starling murmurations, so keep your cameras handy.

 Where to stay?

 If you’re on a smaller budget, there’s plenty of options too, with ‘out of term time’ (but peak season) bargains to be had at the University.
 While you’re checking out the accommodation on offer at the University, you’ll also see that the Aberystwyth Arts Centre forms part of the wider complex, and being one of the largest arts centres in the UK, there’s guaranteed to be a show or an exhibition to suit your taste.
 There’s also a superb café providing home cooked food, using locally sourced ingredients and a range of shops selling Welsh and English language books, as well as a craft and design shop, selling ceramics and prints from local artists, homeware, jewellery, stationery and cards.
 There’s even a dance school shop for those budding ballerinas and tap dancers.

 Mid-range accommodation options include the recently restored Castle Hotel in the ‘old town’.
 Borth’s three mile sandy beach, seven miles north on the Coastal Way has self-catering accommodation, camping, touring and static caravan sites.
 When the tide is out you should check out the ancient sunken forest at the north end of the award winning, blue flag beach.